adpid/covid-19-tweetids_pc2/README.md

 The associated paper to this repository can be found here: [Tracking Social Media Discourse About the COVID-19 Pandemic: Development of a Public Coronavirus Twitter Data Set](https://publichealth.jmir.org/2020/2/e19273/)

+**Due to Twitter's changing policies around their free API, we are unsure of how this will impact academic access to the API.
+We will continue to collect tweets and update this repository for as long as we can.**

 ## Data Organization
 The Tweet-IDs are organized as follows: